 3. Comparing Yourself to Other Moms

 Social media and playground chatter can make it seem like everyone else has it all together.
 But remember, every body and every journey is different.
-What to do:

 Focus on your progress, not perfection.
 Did you manage to do two pelvic floor exercises today?
 Celebrate that win!